MaCFP/matl-db/Wood/Calibration_Data/TEMPLATE-INSTITUTE-X/README.md

 * Sample mass: 5 mg +/- 0.1mg
 * Sample geometry: Powdered
 * Calibration type: Before each experiment, a baseline test was performed using a 3.5 mg +/-0.1 mg sample of polystyrene as a reference.
 O2 sensor/flow calibration was checked at the start of each week of testing, Temperature calibration was performed every 12 months.
-* Crucible type: ceramic crucibles (outer diameter 5.74mm / volume 71 �L) with no lid
+* Crucible type: ceramic crucibles (outer diameter 5.74mm / volume 71 uL) with no lid
 * Pyrolyzer Carrier Gas
   - Ultra High Purity (UHP) Nitrogen
   - N2 Flow rate = 80 ml/min